GOP surge reflects in local returns

 "I will work with anybody, seriously anybody, who wants to help solve community problems," VanderWerf said after winning his first attempt at public office.
 "I will enjoy working with everyone and I hope to make it fun."

-Gonzalez said, "I did work hard for both the primary and general election," and didn't want to talk further.
+Gonzalez said, "I did work hard for both the primary and general election," admitted he was exhausted from the campaign and said he didn't want to talk further.
 Rosenbaum said she was satisfied with her first run for office and promised to try again in the future.

 "The only thing I'm really sad about," she said, "is that I'm afraid the water issues will be dropped."